scalameta/mdoc/website.md

 Before starting;

 1. Make sure the project compiles.
 2. *Ensure you are using node v16*.
-As of 22.07.2024 The website will not work with higher versions of node.
+(As of 22.07.2024) The website will not work with higher versions of node.
+Consider using nvm to manage node versions.

 Next